SCOTLAND IRELAND, NORTHERN IRELAND and WALES

 Britain and Ireland are also known for their picturesque and historic

-towns, including Oxford, home to some of England’s most famous
+of these towns, including Oxford, home to some of England’s most famous

 colleges; Stratford-upon-Avon, where you’ll get a glimpse into life in